Stephen Shore: American Surfaces

+Uncommon Places

+The change to a large format camera is believed to have happened because of a conversation with John Szarkowski.
+In 1974 a National Endowment for the Arts (NEA) grant funded further work, followed in 1975 by a Guggenheim Fellowship.

 Along with others, especially William Eggleston, Shore is recognized as one of the leading photographers who established color photography as an art form.
 His book Uncommon Places (1982) was influential for new color photographers of his own and later generations.
 Photographers who have acknowledged his influence on their work include Nan Goldin, Andreas Gursky, Martin Parr, Joel Sternfeld and Thomas Struth.

+Other work

 Shore photographed fashion stories for Another Magazine, Elle, Daily Telegraph and many others.
-Commissioned by Italian brand Bottega Veneta, he photographed socialite Lydia Hearst, filmmaker Liz Goldwyn and model Will Chalker for the brand's spring/summer 2006 advertisements.

-Shore has been the director of the photography department at Bard College since 1982.

-His American Surfaces series, a travel diary made between 1972 and 1973 with photographs of "friends he met, meals he ate, toilets he sat on", was not published until 1999, then again in 2005.
+Legacy

+In 2026, more than 800 photographs from Shore's Uncommon Places series were gifted to Vancouver Art Gallery, Canada.
+The VAG now has one of the largest museum collections of photographer Stephen Shore’s work in the world.